 It's been almost 7 months since I upgraded to the WordPress business plan, so I thought I'd reflect on how it has changed my blog, both good and bad.
 Plugins The business plan lets you install plugins to perform specific functions on your site.
 Basically, you load the plugin onto your site, tweak the settings,… Continue reading Reflections on Upgrading to the WordPress Business Plan

 First off, what the heck are long-tail keywords?
 They're a search engine optimization (SEO) strategy that can make it easier for people to find your posts using search engines.
 Even if you don't know and don't particularly care what SEO is, thinking about your blog post titles in terms of long-tail keywords can still be… Continue reading Do Long-Tail Keywords Matter for Your Blog?

 If your blog is brand spanking new, chances are no one is going to be arriving at your site view search engine results.
 Gradually, though, you'll start to notice in your WordPress stats that you're getting a trickle of visitors from search engines like Google and Bing.
-So how are people finding you?
-Setting up… Continue reading Using Search Engine Webmaster Tools with Your Blog
+So how are people finding you, and how… Continue reading Using Search Engine Webmaster Tools with Your Blog

 Lately I've been getting quite a few notifications each day about people interacting with some of my older blog content.
 In fancy internet parlance, this is a sign of "evergreen content", material that's still good long after it's published.
 That's great, but it makes me curious how it happens.
 New content is easy enough to… Continue reading Evergreen Blogging and the WordPress Reader